woocommerce/FlexSlider/README.txt

 ---

 Changelog:
+v1.8 (2011-10-22)
+  - CSS3 transform3d support for webkit browsers coupled with 1-to-1 swiping has been introduced.
+The entire touch swipe experience has been vastly improved beyond comparison to previous versions.
+  - New resize event handling to nix the old behavior.
+Slides not stay in place, rather than moving around and then sliding back.
+  - Added "slideDirection" property to support "vertical" or "horizontal" sliding directions
+  - Added "mousewheel" property to support mousewheel scrolling of slide elements.
+  - Added "slider.manualPause" that is set by the pausePlay element and can be set via the callback API.
+This will prevent pauseOnHover from resuming on hover exit.
+  - Removed "touchswipe" property as a customizable options.
+  - Fixed behavior in slides with only two slides.
+Scrolling should happen as intended.
+  - Fixed pausePlay element bind to trigger both touchstart and click.
+  - Note: A destroy function has been added to the main plugin file, but is commented out and omitted from the minified version.
+Those interested can find the function and documentation to implement a custom destroy function based on their own needs/event triggers.

 v1.7 (2011-09-10)
   - Callback API features with start(), before(), after(), and end() options.
 All functions should include one parameter for the slider element. (ex. start: function(slider) {})